Wisconsin DOC has released nearly 1,600 inmates so far to combat COVID-19 spread

 The Wisconsin Department of Corrections has released nearly 1,600 inmates since March to help address the COVID-19 crisis, a DOC spokeswoman said Thursday.

-The vast majority — 1,447 individuals from March 2 to May 4 — are inmates who had been detained because they violated terms of their probation, parole or extended supervision while being monitored out in the community, DOC spokeswoman Anna Neal said.
-These inmates were either being held in a county jail or DOC's Milwaukee Secure Detention Facility.
+The vast majority — 1,447 individuals released from March 2 to May 4 — are inmates who had been detained because they violated terms of their probation, parole or extended supervision while being monitored in the community, DOC spokeswoman Anna Neal said.
+The inmates were being held either in a county jail or DOC’s Milwaukee Secure Detention Facility.

 Another 65, who were participating in an Alternative for Revocation program, were released from the Milwaukee Secure Detention Facility April 2, DOC Secretary Kevin Carr said.